Jacobsonradical/CIRC-Helper/README.md

 module load python3/3.11.10
 ```

-Please simply load 3.11.10.
-This is the only version I tested that contains *ssl* library which you need for *pip*.
+Python 3.11.10 is the only version I tested that contains *ssl* library which you need for *pip*.
+I am pretty sure Python 3.11.0 does not have *ssl* library.
 For other python version, run the following code to see if you have *ssl*
 ```bash
 python3 -c "import ssl"
 ```

+You cannot install *ssl* because it requires **sudo**.

 ### Python venv
 ```bash